 We left the lodge after a buffet breakfast and drove through the small village (Mto Wa Mbu) our guide Lucas had grown up in.
 The village made him a little sentimental.
 He recanted stories from his childhood and his daily walk to school.
-There is a nice clean little shopping strip with various store fronts, restaurants and bars.
+There is a nice clean little shopping strip with various storefronts, restaurants and bars.
 But it was obvious that this town took pride in their cleanliness.

 Just before we got to the gates of Lake Manyara, we approached a section of trees covered in white, as if a winter snowstorm had passed through.
-The odor said otherwise.
+The odour said otherwise.
 Looking up to the top branches we could see a large flock of Yellow Billed Storks.
 Their scat had covered the surrounding area and Lucas joked, “Do you like our Christmas trees?”

-Lake Manyara is shallow lake, on the Natron-Manyara-Balangida branch of the East African Rift Valley.
+Lake Manyara is a shallow lake, on the Natron-Manyara-Balangida branch of the East African Rift Valley.
 Ernst Hemmingway called it “The loveliest lake in Africa.”
 The park is small by comparison to the other parks we had visited, only 329km2.
 Lake Manyara National Park is best known for their “Tree Lions”.
 Like you have assumed, they are Lions that climb trees, a very rare activity for lions.
 We really hoped we would get a chance to see them in person.

 As we drove into the swamp, bird flocks surrounded us.
-Pelicans, Yellow billed storks, Egyptian geese to name a few.
+Pelicans, Yellow-billed storks, Egyptian geese to name a few.
 A group of Hippos wallowed in the muddy waters grunting, asserting their hierarchy.
 You can always smell Hippos before you see them.
 The act of marking their territory with their faeces makes for a pungent aroma.
-In the distance we could make out pink Flamingos.
+In the distance, we could make out pink Flamingos.
 Lucas informed us that we would get a closer look at the hot spring further into the park.

-We passed more Baboon troops and several Elephant herds, until we left the swamp and came to a small creek.
+We passed more Baboon troops and several Elephant herds until we left the swamp and came to a small creek.
 The only way to cross was via a rickety bridge.
 As we crossed the bridge Lucas spotted a lioness hunting on the opposite bank.
 He stopped the Landcruiser, which made us a little uncomfortable.
 The wooden bridge creaked under the weight of the vehicle, he turned to us and said, “Her children must be close”.
 We safely crossed the bridge and headed down a thin dirt road, until we came to a section canopied by overhanging trees.
 Lucas slowed the Landcruiser and said with an excited but controlled tone “Look, Tree lions!”
 Sure enough, above us two juvenile lions were recumbent on an intertwining mat of branches, snoozing while mother hunted for their next meal.

-After many photos we continued through the park towards the hot spring.
+After many photos, we continued through the park towards the hot spring.
 As we rounded the turn we saw the full scale of the lake.
 It was awe inspiring to see in the sun glistening on the lake.
 Baboons searched the waters edge eating shellfish and algae.
 Lucas pulled up to a small parking spot and directed us down to where one of the hot spring seeps to the surface.
 We snapped a couple photos and headed down to the boardwalk.
 The boardwalk was a little wobbly, it is obvious the alkaline water plays havoc with the wooden boards.
 We snapped some photos with the 360 Camera and watched the Flamingos filtering the nutrients from the water.

-We sat down for picnic lunch over looking the boardwalk.
+We sat down for picnic lunch overlooking the boardwalk.
 Then we continued through the park, stopping by the Tree Lions one last time on our way out of the park.

 On our way back to the lodge we stopped by the village.
 We tried our skills at souvenir bartering.
 Sherriden was much better at it than Anthony.